Design of Distributed Reconfigurable Robotics Systems with ReconROS: Design Considerations

-First, flexibility is reduced since directly connected peripherals can not be accessed by other ROS2 nodes, and much less so when the ROS2 nodes are mapped to different compute nodes in a distributed system.
-Second, many sensors and actors come with standardized interfaces and corresponding drivers, e.g., USB, for which the use of an existing, software-accessible peripheral of the compute platform is much more productive than to implement suitable interfaces and protocol stacks in hardware.

-Along the same line, the scheme shown in Figure~\ref{fig:design_considerations}(f) directly connects several ROS2 nodes mapped to hardware without relying on ROS2 communication mechanisms.
-This can increase performance in particular cases, but again lacks flexibility since the mapping of the ROS2 nodes is severely constrained.
+Often, developers decide to attach interfaces to sensors and actuators directly to the reconfigurable hardware and provide peripheral cores in hardware to access them rather than putting them under operating system control on the host CPU.
+Figure~\ref{fig:design_considerations}(d) and Figure~\ref{fig:design_considerations}(e) sketch such schemes with dashed lines.
+While these schemes are popular for maximizing performance in concrete robotics applications, there are also two possible pitfalls: First, flexibility is reduced since directly connected peripherals can not be accessed by other ROS 2 nodes, and much less so when the ROS 2 nodes are mapped to different compute nodes in a distributed system.
+Second, many sensors and actuators come with standardized interfaces and corresponding drivers, e.g., USB, for which the use of an existing, software-accessible peripheral of the compute platform is much more productive than to implement suitable interfaces and protocol stacks in hardware.
+Along the same line, the scheme shown in Figure~\ref{fig:design_considerations}(f) directly connects several ROS 2 nodes mapped to hardware without relying on ROS 2 communication mechanisms.
+This can increase performance in particular cases, but again lacks flexibility since the mapping of the ROS 2 nodes is severely constrained.